An Introduction to the Degree of Mark Master Mason

 The Ancient and Honourable Fraternity of Royal Ark Mariners is governed by The Grand Master, HRH Prince Michael of Kent and the Grand Master's Royal Ark Council from Mark Mason's Hall, 86 St James Street, London SW1A 1PL

-If you are a Mark Master Mason and interested in joining RAM, then please make contact with a local Lodge Secretary or download the form and contact the Provincial Executive via the email button above and right of the banner who will be pleased to arrange for that contact to be made.
+If you are a Mark Master Mason and interested in joining RAM, then please make contact with a local Lodge Secretary or contact the Provincial Grand Secretary via the contact button below, who will be pleased to arrange for that contact to be made.

 - Provincial Executive